-While our tests showed that Norton Secure VPN does not leak your IP or DNS data, the service does use third-party DNS servers, which isn’t the safest option when it comes to protecting user privacy.
-You can read our simple explainer on DNS leaks here.
+Our tests showed that Norton Secure VPN does not leak your IP or DNS data, but the service does use third-party DNS servers, which isn’t the safest option when it comes to protecting user privacy.

 Another issue is that Norton Secure VPN doesn’t include a kill switch.
 A VPN kill switch is essential for ensuring user privacy, as it prevents your identity from being exposed if your internet connection drops.

 While these security issues aren’t likely to be a problem if you’re only interested in using your VPN for streaming, they’re still worth being aware of.
 There are far safer alternatives that work with Netflix just as well as – if not better than – Norton Secure VPN.